psnider/obsolete-setup-mean-ts/Coding Guidelines.md

 - Prefer enum values that can also be used as unquoted keys.
 This also makes them easier to read in URLs.

+# Filenames
+The OSX file system, is case-preserving but case insensitive, which can cause problems such as when different developers create a file at the same time with names that differ only be capitalization.
+To help prevent such problems, follow this file naming guideline from *npm*:
+- Use lowercase for package names and filenames, as well as for any related naming.

 # Debug Support

 chai['config'].includeStack = true; // turn on stack trace